“You can accomplish anything in life, provided that you do not mind who gets the credit.”

 He identifies what he calls the Level 5 Leader.
 These are the people that embody the quote by Harry S. Truman above.
 They put their egos aside for the greater goal of the company.
 Collins looks at companies that take off when these leaders come into power.
 Their interests are for the company or organization and not for their own recognition.
 He describes a Level 5 Leader as a person who “builds enduring greatness through a paradoxical blend of personal humility and professional will.” (p.
 20)

 The book is a great read and I have only pointed out the tip of the iceberg—I didn’t tell you anything about the BHAG!
 If you are interested in leading anyone—as a CEO or as a volunteer, I highly recommend “Good to Great.”
-You can buy it here.
-I encourage you to learn more about the authoron his website.
+You can buy it here

 A special thanks to Gina Maguire who recommended the book to me back in 2005.